mollie/mollie-odoo/README.md

 </p>
 <h1 align="center">Mollie addon for Odoo 12</h1>

+## Quick guide
+1. Download the Odoo module and add it under your custom apps in your Odoo configuration file (found under /etc/).
+2. Install all Python packages with `pip3 install -r requirements.txt`
+3. Restart your Odoo service so that Odoo can find and use all required Python packages.
+4. Update your apps list from the 'Apps' menu in Odoo.
+5. Install the Mollie app from the 'Apps' menu in Odoo.

 ## Installing the Python packages
 You will need two Python packages for using this application.
 You can install both these requirements by running the following command: